xuantho000k/rnMoviesApp/README.md

 yarn start
 ```

+**Notes**: If you get an error about dependency conflict, you can resolve by option `--legacy-peer-deps or --force`

 ## Step 2: Build and run your app

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app: